sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 $$\hat c = \underset{c \in C}{\text{argmax}} \ P(c|d) = P(d|c)P(d)$$

 A linear regression model is a *discriminative* one.
 That is to say that instead of applying Bayes' rule, we aim to directly calculate $$P(c \vert d)$$.
 This is actually a key distinction.
 While a generative model can "understand" the classes in a sense by being able to generate examples belonging to them, a discriminative model cannot.
 It is purely concerned with separating classes and isn't concerned with what characterizes them.
-This is because generative models force themselves to model the joint probability distribution $$P(c,d))$$ to inform their predictions, while discriminative is *only* concerned with finding $$P(c \vert d)$$.
+This is because generative models force themselves to model the joint probability distribution $$P(c,d)$$ to inform their predictions, while discriminative is *only* concerned with finding $$P(c \vert d)$$.
 If a logistic regression classifier was trained to classify horses or humans, it won't necessarily be able to tell you that humans have five fingers -- just that they don't have hooves.
 A generative model meanwhile could analogously "draw" a human.

 Anyway, the way logistic regression computes $$P(c \vert d)$$ is completely different to naive Bayes and more inline with "conventional" machine learning.
-Traditionally, it seeks to solve the probability of a positive class given feature vector $$x$$ $$P(y = 1 \vert x)$$ and the probability of a negative class $$P(y = 0 \vert x)$$ It learns from a training set a vector of weights and a bias term.
-Each weight $$w_i$$, well, *weighs* $$x_i$$.
-A scalar value whose magnitude indicates its "importance" when making a classification prediction, and its parity representing its sway towards the positive or negative class.
+Traditionally, it seeks to solve the probability of a positive class given feature vector $$x$$ denoted $$P(y = 1 \vert x)$$ and the probability of a negative class $$P(y = 0 \vert x)$$.
+It learns from a training set a vector of weights and a bias term.
+Each weight $$w_i$$, well, *weighs* $$x_i$$ with a scalar value whose magnitude indicates its "importance" when making a classification prediction, and its parity representing its sway towards the positive or negative class.
 The bias term is tacked on to the end as an intercept.
 Each feature $$x_i$$ is weighed by $$w_i$$ and summed, then offset by bias $$b$$:

 $$z = \sum_{i=1}^n w_i x_i + b$$